Rise-Software/Rise-Media-Player/readme.md

 ## Appearance & design

 Created with **WinUI and the latest design ideologies**, **Rise Media Player** is modern while keeping all of the classic features people need.
 We use **WinUI 2.6/2.7** to keep our user interface, clean, modern and consistent while keeping the **Windows 11 experience**.
 Although, this app does work on Windows 10* too.
 We use all of your favourite materials: Mica and Acrylic.
 We use Microsoft's icons and controls as well as some of our own to create a generally native feeling experience.
 Our own controls and icons give users a truly personalised experience, being able to choose their own icon packs and with features like compact mode, you can use it on any Windows device!* More details below.

 ![Pre-Alpha 1 Render](https://user-images.githubusercontent.com/74561130/137600141-38c3a80a-519a-4e4f-9cae-7486b224e685.png)

-**Note**: The actual product may not include all the functions featured in this mock-up.
+**Disclaimer**: The actual product may not include all the functions featured in this mock-up.
 Some of them are being tested internally or planned to release later.

-## Features available in current commit
+## Features available in the latest release

 **All Users, GitHub or Insiders**
 * Song & album indexing (new system made for speed and stability)